foopod/tinyKnight/readme.md

 ## FAQ

-> Why not a different micropython firmware?
+> Why not use the stock micropython firmware?

 The Cardputer uses the ST7789 display driver for its 240x135 LCD.
 To get the most out of it and play the game at a reasonable framerate we use S3LCD which is a driver written in C and baked into the MicroPython firmware linked above.
 This performs ~10 times faster than using a similar driver written in Python (like [this](https://github.com/russhughes/st7789py_mpy/)).